Modified kodak no 3-a for 120 panorama's

 Smaller mask to fit 120 film.

 A smaller film mask for the 120 film made out of an acrylic sheet painted black.
-And a 120 film spool adapter.
+And a 122 to 120 film spool adapter.
 I bought my adapter in Italy at camerhack.it.
 Check this gallery for some panorama's made with this camera